hwipl/blog/drafts/tc-bpf_from_c/README.md

 Attaching BPF programs to a network interface consists of the following steps:

 1. Load BPF program
-2. Add qdisc on network interface
+2. Add QDISC on network interface
 3. Add TC filter with BPF program on network interface

 You can detach BPF programs from a network interface with the following step:

-4. Remove qdisc on network interface
+4. Remove QDISC on network interface

 Steps 2,3 and 4 require communication with TC inside the kernel.
 So, there is an additional section describing the TC Netlink interface before them.
 Also,